 Tiananmen Square – A Beijing must do.
 It’s really easy to get to the square.
 You just take the subway to Tiananmen Station and follow the crowd from there.
 Aaron and I had a fun time trying to beat through the crowds because the station let us off on the other side of the street so you have to go under the road to get there.
 It sounds confusing but follow the crowds and you’ll be fine.

-Forbidden City – You’ll be amazing at how big the city is!
+Forbidden City – You’ll be amazed at how big the city is!
 I had no idea the Fobidden City was that grand but it was.
 Literally right across the street from Tiananmen Square so it’s nice and easy to get to!
 You can spend hours exploring here.
 Definitely a place for first timers.

 Panjiayuan Antique Market – Out of all the things to see in Beijing this was pretty good.
 I’m a big trinket person, I swear I’m a fish sometimes, so I was basically running around looking at all the amazing things this market had to offer.
-I spent hours wandering around the stalls looking at porcelain fixtures, tea sets, traditional clothes, foods, teas, you name it.
+I spent hours wandering around the stalls looking at porcelain fixtures, tea sets, traditional clothes, foods, you name it.
 Because it’s famous everything is over priced but it’s still a great stop!
 I bought a porcelain bunny because I have no self control 🙂

 Huntongs – Huntong is just a word for alleys but Beijing is famous for them.
-Walk around in them to get a taste of what Old Beijing was like.
+Walk around the Huntongs to get a taste of what Old Beijing was like.
 It really was beautiful to wandering around somewhere so old!

 Silk Road Market – This was on our list of things to see in Beijing but we never got the chance.
 If I was to go back to Beijing I would definitely check this out next time.
 I only hear great things about it.